Major in Political Science (BA)

 Select at least one team learning course.
 Included in the 12 courses listed above.
 Options include research seminars, experiential learning, supervised teaching, independent study, directed research, senior honors project, and internships.

 No more than four introductory courses may be counted toward the major.
 In most departments, all 100-level courses are considered introductory.
 The exceptions are courses offered by the Department of History.
-In history, only the following courses are defined as introductory: HIST 102, HIST 103, HIST 140, HIST 141, HIST 150, HIST 151, HIST 160, and HIST 161.
+In history, only the following courses are defined as introductory: HIST 102, HIST 103, HIST 104, HIST 120, HIST 121, HIST 134, HIST 135, HIST 140, HIST 141, HIST 150, HIST 151, HIST 160, HIST 161, HIST 176, HIST 183, and HIST 184.
+Note that many courses are co-located (or cross-listed); in those cases, the classification of the course as introductory or not will be made according to the parent (P) listing.

 All transfer courses subject to advisor approval.
 Transfer courses may not be used to satisfy the following requirements: tools of political analysis, upper-level writing, or team learning.
 No more than two transfer courses may be used toward the core track.
 No more than three transfer courses may be used toward the major.
 Internships count as one course toward the major, even if students receive more than four credits in the internship toward general degree requirements.
 PSCI/INTR 394A (European Political Internship) is not a transfer course; it is treated like a course taught in residence at the University of Rochester.
 Credit is not granted for online courses.